Project of the Month

 The centers operate from Sunday to Thursday 17:00 - 20:00 throughout the year, staffed by professional teachers and youth workers, and aided by ESRA volunteers.

-Tuition is provided in Hebrew, English, Mathematics, Bible & History to ensure that each youngster will attain the best test results possible, right through to matriculation level.
+ESRA's funding of professional teachers in Hebrew, English, Mathematics, Bible & History Tuition provides tuition to ensure that each youngster will attain the best test results possible, right through to matriculation level.

-In addition, preparation for the army, counseling, drama and computer activities are given.
+In addition, the children receive counseling and courses such as preparation for the army, navigation, drama and computer activities.
 There are also films and lectures on a variety of topics.

 About the Participants :

-A total of 120 participants from the Netanya neighborhoods of Kiryat Nordau, Neot Shaked, Neot Herzl & Neot Ganim (including Hefzibah).
+Over 240 participants in total attend these centers from the Netanya neighborhoods of Kiryat Nordau, Neot Shaked, Neot Herzl & Neot Ganim (including Hefzibah)

 The Partners :